Divorce and Death

 New Jersey law presumes that the proper custody of a child is the surviving parent in the event of another parent’s death.
 In some cases, such as in the case of the surviving parent having abused, abandoned, or neglected the child, or criminal history or substance abuse history prevents the surviving parent from adequately caring for the child, the grandparents or other family members may seek custody of the child.

-If your ex-spouse has passed away and you have questions about how that will affect you, please call Peter Van Aulen a NJ divorce lawyer at 201-845-7400 for a free comprehensive in office consultation.Sources
+If your ex-spouse has passed away and you have questions about how that will affect you, please call Peter Van Aulen a NJ divorce lawyer at 201-845-7400 for a free initial consultation.Sources

 N.J.S.A.
 3B:8-1 - Elective Share of Surviving Spouse of Person Dying Domiciled in This State